soniajoseph/soniajoseph/_posts/20-01-26-semantic-similarity-search-phrases.md

     return np.mean(wvs, axis=0)
  ```

-We will feed our sample phrases int othe word vector averages, and then calculate the phrases with the greatest semantic similarity.
-The most common measures of semantic similarity are cosine similarity and Euclidean distance; perhaps unconventionally, I chose the latter in order to capture the information in the word average lengths, which Arefyez et al. suggest is significant in representing word frequency.
+Now we will calculate the phrases with the greatest semantic similarity.
+The most common measures of semantic similarity are cosine similarity and Euclidean distance.
+Perhaps unconventionally, I chose the latter in order to capture the information in the word average lengths, which Arefyez et al. suggest is significant in representing word frequency.

 ```
 def match_wv_pair(phrasesA, phrasesB):